luisb/ndnp-change-date/README.md

 ## Future improvements

 - Add ability to import CSV file of date changes.
-- Add structured logging or a `--verbose` flag for better output.
+- Add a `--verbose` flag for more detailed actions.
-- Others?